-Baseball cleats are in the maximum case made of original and synthetic leather whether it is with metal studs or molded one.
+Baseball cleats are mainly made of genuine or synthetic leather and have either metal or molded plastic/rubber studs.

 In the case of metal cleats, the studs are made of high-quality metals.
-It is good as one among different types of boat cleats.
-Besides, in the case of some cases, there are rubber caps for metal cleats.
+In some cases, there are rubber caps for metal cleats.

-But when it is a molded cleat, the studs can be or either plastic or rubber.
+When you have molded cleats, the studs can be either plastic or rubber.

 For specific players:

-In the field, infielder and pitcher baseball cleats are usually made of metal due to the increased traction and maneuverability they provide.
+On the field, both infielder and pitcher baseball cleats are usually made of metal due to the increased traction and maneuverability they provide.
 Since infielders and pitchers are positioned on the dirt, the extra traction is helpful.

-On the other hand, outfielder baseball cleats usually feature molded materials because they don’t have to face them as much direction-changing situation as the infielders and the pitchers have to.
+On the other hand, outfielder baseball cleats usually feature molded materials because they are positioned on the grass and molded plastic/rubber provides adequate traction on the grass surface.

 Safety and approval:

-However, almost all popular brands like Nike, Adidas, Reebok have their own designs and models of both molded and metal cleats.
+Most popular brands like Nike, Adidas, and Reebok have their own designs and models in both molded and metal cleats.